Bitgert Price Tops $0.0000 on Major Exchanges (BRISE)

 Bitgert Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Bitgert directly using U.S. dollars.
-Investors seeking to trade Bitgert should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitgert using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Bitgert directly using US dollars.
+Investors seeking to trade Bitgert should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitgert using one of the exchanges listed above.

 Receive News & Updates for Bitgert Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitgert and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.